-Applications should be made on the form 'Change attendance status', available at: www.ua.edu.au/graduatecentre/currentstudents/forms
+Applications should be made on the form 'Change attendance status', available at: ua.edu.au/graduate-research/current-students/forms

 If you are a scholarship holder, you are normally required to maintain a full-time attendance status.
-However, conversion to a half-time enrolment is possible in some circumstances, such as impact due to the COVID-19 pandemic; please refer to your scholarship conditions of award for further information or contact the Adelaide Graduate Centre.
+However, conversion to a half-time enrolment is possible for domestic students in some circumstances, such as for medical reasons or carer responsibilities; please refer to your scholarship conditions of award for further information or contact the Adelaide Graduate Research School.